francissibal/francissibal/README.md

 This repository contains the end-to-end analysis of a global stock market index dataset.
 The project utilizes MySQL for data storage and querying, and Microsoft Power BI for comprehensive data visualization and interactive dashboard creation, with a focus on analyzing long-term performance and market trends.

+*This project is currently ongoing, with plans to include more advanced features and analysis in the future.*

  * *Tools: SQL, Power BI, MySQL*

 ![PowerBIPreview2](StockIndexDash.png)